-If using MEWP (cherry pickers) and other equipment beware of the danger of death, treat ever cable as live until informed officially otherwise, do not work near overhead power lines with these machines.
+If using MEWP (cherry pickers), Telescopic Handlers, cranes, excavators and other equipment beware of the danger of death, treat ever cable as live until informed officially otherwise, do not work near overhead power lines with these machines.

-Ensure all plugs and leads are in good condition and free from defect
+Ensure all plugs and leads are in good condition a free from defect.

-Ensure only correct fuses are used 'no nails'
+Ensure only correct fuses are used 'no nails'.